Paul Robeson: 1939–1945: World War II, and the Broadway Othello

-According to democratic socialist writer Barry Finger's critical appraisal of Robeson, while the Hitler-Stalin pact was still in effect, Robeson counseled American blacks that they had no stake in the rivalry of European powers.
-Once Russia was attacked, he urged blacks to support the war effort, now warning that an Allied defeat would "make slaves of us all."
-Robeson participated in benefit concerts on behalf of the war effort and at a concert at the Polo Grounds, he met two emissaries from the Jewish Anti-Fascist Committee, Solomon Mikhoels and Itzik Feffer.
-Subsequently, Robeson reprised the role of Othello at the Shubert Theatre in 1943, and became the first African American to play the role with a white supporting cast on Broadway.
+Robeson participated in benefit concerts on behalf of the war effort.
+At a concert at the Polo Grounds, he met two emissaries from the Jewish Anti-Fascist Committee, Solomon Mikhoels and Itzik Feffer.
+Subsequently, Robeson reprised the role of Othello at the Shubert Theatre in 1943 and became the first African American to play the role with a white supporting cast on Broadway.
 The production was a success, running for 296 performances on Broadway (a record for a Shakespeare production on Broadway that still stands), and winning for Robeson the first Donaldson Award for Best Actor in a Play.
 During the same period, he addressed a meeting with Commissioner Kenesaw Mountain Landis and team owners in a failed attempt to convince them to admit black players to Major League Baseball.
-He toured North America with Othello until 1945, and subsequently, his political efforts with the Council on African Affairs to get colonial powers to discontinue their exploitation of Africa were short-circuited by the United Nations.
+Robeson toured North America with Othello until 1945 and, subsequently, his political efforts with the Council on African Affairs to get colonial powers to discontinue their exploitation of Africa were short-circuited by the United Nations.

-During this period, Robeson also developed a sympathy for the Republic of China's side in the Second Sino-Japanese War.
+During this period, Robeson also developed sympathy for the Republic of China's side in the Second Sino-Japanese War.
 In 1940, the Chinese progressive activist, Liu Liangmo taught Robeson the patriotic song "Chee Lai!" ("Arise!"), known as the March of the Volunteers.
 Robeson premiered the song at a concert in New York City's Lewisohn Stadium and recorded it in both English and Chinese for Keynote Records in early 1941.
 Robeson gave further performances at benefit concerts for the China Aid Council and United China Relief at Washington's Uline Arena on April 24, 1941.
-The Washington Committee for Aid to China's booking of Constitution Hall had been blocked by the Daughters of the American Revolution owing to Robeson's race.
+The Washington Committee for Aid to China's booking of Constitution Hall had been blocked by the Daughters of the American Revolution because of Robeson's race.
 The indignation was so great that Eleanor Roosevelt and Hu Shih, the Chinese ambassador, became sponsors.
 However, when the organizers offered tickets on generous terms to the National Negro Congress to help fill the larger venue, both sponsors withdrew, objecting to the NNC's Communist ties.

-Robeson opposed the U.S. support for Chiang Kai-shek and the Kuomintang in China, and denounced U.S. support for Chiang at political events over the course of 1945–1946, including the Soviet controlled World Peace Conference and the National Peace Commission.
+Robeson opposed the U.S. support for Chiang Kai-shek and the Kuomintang in China, and he denounced U.S. support for Chiang at political events over the course of 1945–1946, including the Soviet-controlled World Peace Council and the National Peace Commission.
 In Robeson's view, the Kuomintang's anti-communist focus and blockade of the Communist guerrilla army meant that China was fighting Japan "with one hand tied behind its back".